Toggle navigation

 Open Day for Prospective Notaries

 There is an Open Day run each year at UCL in London.
 The course is designed to introduce prospective notaries to the notarial profession, and to explain the process of qualification.
-The next course will be hosted by UCL in the Autumn 2024.
+The next course will be hosted by UCL on 23rd November 2024.
 For more information see https://www.ucl.ac.uk/laws/study/continuing-professional-development/notarial-practice-course

-A video of the Open Day held on 27th November 2021 is available at https://www.ucl.ac.uk/laws/study/continuing-professional-development/notarial-practice-course.
+A video of the Open Day held in November 2023 is available at https://www.ucl.ac.uk/laws/study/continuing-professional-development/notarial-practice-course.

 Please note the Guides below were drafted before the introduction of the Solicitors Qualifying Examination, so references in the Guides to GDL and LPC include reference to SQE.